SV-Engineer/tulip/README.md

   3. Added git ignore file (.gitignore) to avoid commiting object files to the repository.

+  4. Added begginnings of doxygen automatic documentation generation.

 ## Thoughts and TODOs
   * The make file is really written only for facilitating unit tests and not releases.

   * The code in the compilation unit_test.cpp is taken verbatim from the [first lazyfoo SDL2 tutorial](https://lazyfoo.net/tutorials/SDL/01_hello_SDL/index.php).

+  * The documentation is not quite generating as expected.
+Need to refer to previous uses to see if there is something obvious I forgot.